-By the end of the session, participants
+By the end of the session, participants will:

-- >Understand the concepts of risk - >Be aware of the different types of risks and their impacts on cities: - >Obtain knowledge of urban trends - 1.
-A hazard (an extreme natural or man-made event) does not trigger a disaster by itself.
+- >Understand the concepts of risk - >Be aware of the different types of risks - >Obtain knowledge of urban trends in the region and in the country, as - 1.
+A hazard (an extreme natural or human induced event) does not trigger a disaster by itself.
 Disasters occur when people and assets are exposed to hazards and are unable to cope with them (see figures 5A and 5B). - 2.
 Rapid and unplanned urbanization, as observed in developing countries, increases the level of vulnerability to hazards in cities. - 3.
 The most vulnerable groups in a city are generally poor communities living in informal settlements, often located in high-risk areas prone to flooding, erosion, fire, landslides, etc. - 4.
-Natural or human-made disasters can have wideranging implications in multiple areas, such as health, environment, infrastructure, society, economy, etc. - 5.
+Natural or human induced disasters can have wideranging implications in multiple areas, such as health, environment, infrastructure, society, economy, etc. - 5.
 Climate change is increasing the frequency, severity and uncertainty of disasters.
 This poses serious challenges to cities, which, especially in the developing world, are often unprepared for these.

 The existence of an extreme threat or hazard is not enough to trigger a disaster.
-A volcanic eruption in an uninhabited island, for example, will not result in a disaster
+A volcanic eruption in an uninhabited island, for example, will not